 Redox's kernel is a microkernel.
 Microkernels stand out in their design by providing minimal abstractions in kernel-space.
-Microkernels have an emphasis on user space, unlike Monolithic kernels which have an emphasis on kernel space.
+Microkernels focus on user-space, unlike Monolithic kernels which focus on kernel-space.

 The kernel's main task is to act as a medium for communication and segregation of processes.
-The kernel should provide minimal abstraction over the hardware (that is, drivers, which can and should run in user mode).
+The kernel should provide minimal abstraction over the hardware (that is, drivers, which can and should run in user-space).

 Microkernels are more secure and less prone to crashes than monolithic kernels.
-This is due to drivers and other abstraction being less privileged, and thus cannot do damage to the system.
+This is because most kernel components are moved to user-space, and thus cannot do damage to the system.
 Furthermore, microkernels are extremely maintainable, due to their small code size, this can potentially reduce the number of bugs in the kernel.

 As anything else, microkernels do also have disadvantages.

-There are quite a lot of advantages (and disadvantages!) to microkernels, a few of which will be covered here.
+There are quite a lot of advantages (and disadvantages) with microkernels, a few of which will be covered here.

 Monolithic kernels are, well, monolithic.
 They do not allow as fine-grained control as microkernels.
 This is due to many essential components being "hard-coded" into the kernel, and thus requiring modifications to the kernel itself (e.g., device drivers).